Swordfish (2020)

 South-West Pacific Ocean

-The South-west Pacific Ocean management unit of Swordfish is fished by Australian fishers endorsed to operate in the Eastern Tuna and Billfish Fishery (Commonwealth), and members of the Western and Central Pacific Fisheries Commission.
-The assessments undertaken for the Western and Central Pacific Fisheries Commission (WCPFC) take into account information from all jurisdictions that take Swordfish in this region.
+The South-West Pacific Ocean management unit of Swordfish is fished by Australian fishers endorsed to operate in the Eastern Tuna and Billfish Fishery (Commonwealth), and members of the Western and Central Pacific Fisheries Commission.
+The assessments undertaken for the Western and Central Pacific Fisheries Commission (WCPFC) account for information from all jurisdictions that take Swordfish in this region.

-In the South-West Pacific Ocean, the most recent assessment [Takeuchi et al. 2017] estimates median spawning biomass as 35 per cent of unfished levels (range 29–43 per cent).
-There was a very low probability that the recent spawning biomass has breached the limit reference point [WCPFC 2019].
-The stock is therefore not considered to be recruitment impaired [Larcombe et al. 2020, WCPFC 2019].
+In the South-West Pacific Ocean, the most recent assessment [Ducharme-Barth et al. 2021] estimates median 2019 spawning biomass at 39% of unfished levels (80% confidence interval 18–79%).
+There was a very low probability that the recent spawning biomass has breached the limit reference point (LRP) of 20% unfished levels.
+The stock is therefore not considered to be recruitment impaired.

-Recent fishing mortality was estimated as 86 per cent of the level of fishing associated with MSY [Takeuchi et al. 2017] (range 51–123 per cent).
-There was an approximately 32 per cent probability that the recent level of fishing mortality was above the level that results in MSY [WCPFC 2019].
-The assessment of the current level of fishing pressure is therefore considered unlikely to cause the stock to become recruitment impaired [Larcombe et al. 2020].
+Recent (2015–2018) median fishing mortality was estimated as 47% of the level of fishing associated with MSY (80% confidence interval 25–129%).
+There was a 20% probability that the recent level of fishing mortality was above the level that results in MSY [WCPFC 2022].
+This level of fishing mortality is unlikely to cause the stock to become recruitment impaired.

 Based on the evidence provided above, the South-West Pacific Ocean stock is classified as a sustainable stock.